PandemiaProject/pandemia/README.rst

 Requirements
 ------------

-* Python 3.10
-  * Python version other than 3.10 may produce errors.
+* Python 3.10 (versions other than 3.10 may produce errors)
 * A GCC compiler.

 Installation